opiter09/FF1-FFC-Chunk-Manager/README.md

 named "output_filename."
 11. Insert that new file back into the ROM.

+For CrystalTiles 2, insert the file as follows:
+1. Load your ROM into it, go to File -> NDS File System.
+For convenience, click View a list of -> Directory to show files inside folders instead of in one gigantic list.
+Then scroll down to your file.
+12. Left click the file to select it, then right click, press Import, and choose your edited file.
+3. Now save the ROM.
+CrystalTile2 is weird, so you have to save by trying to quit and then clicking No to cancel.
+Then quit for real to be done.

 Credits go to jianminyong for generating this table of attack names.